Voice-over translation: In Russia

-In later years, however, the use of Russian mat (profanity) in the dubbings had been a great source of controversy.
+In later years, however, the use of Russian mat (profanity) in the dubbings has been a great source of controversy.
 While many unlicensed recordings do not shy away from translating expletives literally, Gavrilov, Mikhalyov, and Volodarskiy have all stated that they feel that Russian mat is more emotionally charged and less publicly acceptable than English obscenities, and would only use it in their dubs when they felt it was absolutely crucial to the film's plot.

-Dmitry Puchkov has been very outspoken about simultaneous interpretation, stating that it should be abandoned in favour of a more precise translation, with thorough efforts to research and find Russian equivalents in cases of lexical gaps, and maintains numerous lists of gaffes made by interpreters, including highly experienced ones such as Mikhalyov.
+Dmitry Puchkov has been very outspoken about syncronous interpretation, stating that it should be abandoned in favour of a more precise translation, with thorough efforts to research and find Russian equivalents in cases of lexical gaps, and maintains numerous lists of gaffes made by interpreters, including highly experienced ones such as Mikhalyov.
 However, others have commented that the creativity of good interpreters can make the film more enjoyable, though deviating from the filmmaker's original intentions.